Australian watchdog not to appeal court ruling in IOOF case

 In an unprecedented move, APRA had sought to use the Federal Court action to disqualify five IOOF executives for failing to act in their customers’ interests.

-IOOF is up about 38% so far this year and has outperformed the broader financial sector, which has advanced a little over 15% in 2019.
-(Reporting by Aby Jose Koilparambil in Bengaluru; Editing by Stephen Coates)
+IOOF is up about 38% so far this year and has outperformed the broader financial sector .AXFJ, which has advanced a little over 15% in 2019.